griptape-ai/griptape-docs/docs/griptape-tools/index.md

 Tools give the LLM abilities to invoke outside APIs, reference data sets, and generally expand their capabilities.

-Agents (or any other structure for that matter) can be used to connect your pre-processed data to LLMs via tools.
-Griptape tools are Python classes with activities.
-Activities are Python methods decorated with the @activity decorator.
-Each activity has a description (used to provide context to the LLM) and the input schema that the LLM must follow in order to use the tool.
-Griptape validates LLM outputs against the schema to ensure each tool activity is used correctly.

-We provide a set of official Griptape Tools for accessing and processing data.
-You can also build tools yourself.
-For example, here is a simple tool for generating random numbers:
+Griptape tools are just Python classes with a decorator to help instruct the LLM on how to use the tool.
+Here is an example tool for generating a random number:

 ```python
 import random